 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the influence of the feminist movement view of rape and sexual abuse and related these issues to and assessment of your personal value system.
+In the last section, we discussed the influence of the feminist movement view of rape and sexual abuse and related these issues to and assessment of your personal value system.

-On this track, we will examine the effect of false memory generation on innocent so-called perpetrators and the obvious resulting ethical dilemmas.
+In this section, we will examine the effect of false memory generation on innocent so-called perpetrators and the obvious resulting ethical dilemmas.

 One of the most tangible victims of false memory generation when it involves sexual abuse are those fathers, mothers, relatives, teachers, etc. who are the accused.
 Many times, these are family members of the victims and close friends.
 Generally, there is a gradual process involved when clients come to the conclusion, whether accurate or inaccurate, that their parents are guilty of incest and abuse.

-5 Ethics Steps in False Accusations with Repressed Memories
+♦ 5 Steps in False Accusations with Repressed Memories

 By immediately expecting a sexual abuse client, the therapist can find many symptoms that relate and support his or her theory.
 However, these symptoms can commonly be the result of another source.
 Without proper evidence, the sudden conclusion of sexual abuse might be a false one.
 As a result, the client, taking the therapist as an infallible authority figure, immediately considers that he or she is most likely the survivor of sexual abuse.
 Once the idea of sexual abuse becomes prevalent in the therapist's and the client's minds, any inclination that supports other ideas only increases your client's confusion.